fused-effects/fused-effects/docs/defining_effects.md

-instance (Algebra sig m, MonadIO m) => Algebra (Teletype :+: sig) (TeletypeIOC m) where alg (L (Read    k)) = TeletypeIOC (liftIO getLine      >>= runTeletypeIOC . k) alg (L (Write s k)) = TeletypeIOC (liftIO (putStrLn s) >>  runTeletypeIOC   k) alg (R other)       = TeletypeIOC (alg (handleCoercible other))
+instance (Algebra sig m, MonadIO m) => Algebra (Teletype :+: sig) (TeletypeIOC m) where alg (L (Read    k)) = TeletypeIOC (liftIO getLine      >>= runTeletypeIOC . k) alg (L (Write s k)) = TeletypeIOC (liftIO (putStrLn s) >>  runTeletypeIOC   k) alg (R other)       = TeletypeIOC (handleIdentity runTeletypeIOC other)
 ```

 Here, `alg` is responsible for handling effectful computations.
 Since the `Algebra` instance handles a sum (`:+:`) of `Teletype` and the remaining signature, `alg` has two parts: a handler for `Teletype`, and a handler for teletype effects that might be embedded inside other effects in the signature.

-In this case, since the `Teletype` carrier is just a thin wrapper around the underlying computation, we can use `handleCoercible` to handle any embedded `TeletypeIOC` carriers by simply mapping `coerce` over them.
+In this case, since the `Teletype` carrier is just a thin wrapper around the underlying computation, we can use `handleIdentity` to handle any embedded `TeletypeIOC` carriers by simply mapping `runTeletypeIOC` over them.

 That leaves `Teletype` effects themselves, which are handled with one case per constructor.
 Since we’re assuming the existence of a `MonadIO` instance for the underlying computation, we can use `liftIO` to inject the `getLine` and `putStrLn` actions into it, and then proceed with the continuations, unwrapping them in the process.